sandordaroczi/Projects-in-Processing/BBtan/readme.md

 ## Notes to the implementation

 - The collision detector is rather primitive as it only allows vertical or horizontal velocity changes around the corners of the boxes.
 This could definitely be improved to allow a more natural behaviour around the corners.
-- Similarly, colliding with triangles can also be weird sometimes.
+- For the same reason, colliding with triangles can also be weird sometimes.